|Section Chief:||Mike Brierton|

 WHO WE SERVE

-Section C-1B covers five councils in the upper-Midwest: Bay-Lakes, Samoset, Chippewa Valley, Gateway Area, and Gamehaven.
-Each of those have a lodge: Kon Wapos, Tom Kita Chara, Otyokwa, Ni-Sanak-Tani, and Blue Ox, respectively.
-With a total of more than 3,500 youth and adults, Section C-1B is one of the larger sections in the Central Region.
+Section G10 covers five councils in the upper-Midwest: Bay-Lakes, Samoset, Chippewa Valley, Gateway Area, and Gamehaven.
+Each of those have a lodge: Kon Wapos, Tom Kita Chara, Otyokwa, Ni-Sanak-Tani, and Blue Ox, respectively, with a total of 2,500 Arrowmen.

 The Order of the Arrow was founded by Dr. E. Urner Goodman and Carroll A. Edson in 1915 at the Treasure Island Camp of the Philadelphia Council, Boy Scouts of America.
 It became an official program experiment in 1922 and was approved as part of the Scouting program in 1934.
 In 1948 the OA, recognized as the BSA’s national brotherhood of honor campers, became an official part of the Boy Scouts of America.
 In 1998, the Order of the Arrow became recognized as Scouting’s National Honor Society when it expanded its reach beyond camping to include broader service to Scouting and the community.